Saturday, September 02, 2006

-If you can get the chance to pick one jus as it is ready, straight from the vine, you are one of the lucky ones.
-Hold it up to your nose and inhale (yes, this is legal).
+A great ripe tomato that’s been raised outdoors (not in a greenhouse) smells just like a warm, lazy August day with sunshine, a blue cloudless sky, and the sound of bugs droning in the background.
+If you can get the chance to pick one just as it is ready, straight from the vine, you are one of the lucky ones.
+Hold it up to your nose and inhale its aromas.
 To me, this is its quintessential fragrance: the mellowness of the red with a bit of a sharp tang from the green.
 It is the contrast between the smooth roundness of the tomato and the prickly parts of the stalk from which sprung the vine on which it grew.

 Some of these memories come from the years when my mother decided to cordon off part of our backyard so that she could grow vegetables (fortunately, it wasn’t any part of the yard where we used to kick soccer balls between used car tires).
 I can’t remember for how long she did this, but it has left me with a life-long appreciation for freshly-picked produce and the ability to know what a real tomato should taste like.
 I have been forever spoiled.